 Acknowledgements should also be included on the title page of the manuscript.
 Please acknowledge all sources of support (grants from government agencies, private foundations, etc.), including funds obtained from private industry.
 Also acknowledge (consistent with requirements of courtesy and disclosure) participation of contributors to the study who are not included in the author list.
 There will be a clearly identifiable box at the end of published articles containing Acknowledgements and Conflicts of Interest statements.

-Papers must be clearly divided into the following sections: Abstract (not exceeding 200 words); Key Words; Introduction; Materials and Methods; Results; Discussion; References; Legends; and Figures/Tables.
+Papers must be clearly divided into the following sections: Graphical Abstract; Abstract (not exceeding 200 words); Key Words; Introduction; Materials and Methods; Results; Discussion; References; Legends; and Figures/Tables.

 Four to nine key words for indexing should be given by the author(s) together with the abstract.
 They should be placed in alphabetical order and, when possible, adjusted to the Medical Subject Headings of Index Medicus.

-References should be numbered consecutively in the order in which they appear in the text.
+References should follow the American Medical Association style and should be numbered consecutively using Arabic superscript numerals in the order in which they appear in the text.
 References with more than six authors should list the first three authors' names followed by et al. Identify references in text, tables and legends by Arabic numerals.
 References cited only in Figures/Tables should be listed in the end.
 They should not be listed in order with the citation in text.
 Try to avoid using abstracts as references.
 Include manuscripts accepted, but not published; designate the abbreviated title of the journal followed by (in press).
 Information from manuscripts not yet accepted should be cited in the text as (submitted).
 The references must be verified by the author(s) against the original documents.
 Titles of journals should be abbreviated in accordance with the style used in Index Medicus/MEDLINE.

 Legends should be typed consecutively on a separate page or pages at the end of the paper.